 This stick is a great value pick as the price point is best in class and you aren’t giving up anything in the shot or puck control department.
 Yes it doesn’t have some of the newest technology upgrades but lets be honest its light years ahead of any wood stick or two piece.
 I was a huge fan of the quick release and puck handling in this stick, as its definitely designed for more of the skilled players.

-12. Warrior Covert QRE Pro - The Best Value Hockey Stick
+13. Warrior Covert QRE Pro - The Best Overall Value Hockey Stick

 Specifications and Features: